MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-apt.md

 determine the package to install.
 If you know the code name of the Ubuntu or Debian version your distribution is derived from, you can set the `AZ_REPO` value manually when
 [adding the repository](#set-release).
 Otherwise, look up information for your distribution on how to determine the base distribution code name and set `AZ_REPO` to the correct value.

+### No package for your distribution

+Sometimes it may be a while after a distribution is released before there's an Azure CLI package available for it.
+The Azure CLI designed to be resilient with regards to future versions of dependencies and rely on as few of them as possible.
+If there's no package available for your base distribution, try a package for an earlier distribution.

+To do this, set the value of `AZ_REPO` manually when [adding the repository](#set-release).
+For Ubuntu distributions use the `bionic` repository, and for Debian distributions use `stretch`.
+Distributions released before Ubuntu Trusty and Debian Wheezy are not supported.

 ### Elementary OS (EOS) fails to install the Azure CLI

 EOS fails to install the Azure cli because `lsb_release` returns `HERA`, which is the EOS release name.
 The solution is to fix the file `/etc/apt/sources.list.d/azure-cli.list` and change `hera main` to `bionic main`.